Who is the Derila pillow most suitable for?

 How comfortable is the Derila pillow?

-However, not everyone will find the neck contour comfortable.
+This height can work for some sleepers, but not everyone will find the neck contour comfortable.

 Back sleepers may find the central dip in the pillow useful – it’s designed to cradle your head and promote spinal alignment.

-Very few people stay on their back all night.
+But there’s a catch: Very few people stay on their back all night.

 If you move a lot, you might find the dip restrictive or even awkward.